lindosystems/LINGO-Copilot/README.md

 LINGO Copilot requires three software: LINGO, GitHub Copilot, and Microsoft Visual Studio.

 ## Getting LINGO
 The Copilot extension does not require that LINGO is installed.
-However, having the [latest version of LINGO 21](https://lindo.com/index.php/ls-downloads/try-lingo) installed on your computer is highly recommended.
+However, having the [latest version of LINGO](https://lindo.com/index.php/ls-downloads/try-lingo) installed on your computer is highly recommended.

 ## Getting access to GitHub Copilot